Find Grad Schools

 52 Yearly Graduations

 The 9th most popular school in the country for biomedical science majors who are seeking their master's degree is Lincoln Memorial University.
 Each year, around 4,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $25,680 per year, while in-state graduate students, on average, pay $22,451 per year.
+The average in-state tuition for full-time undergraduates is $24,720 per year, while in-state graduate students, on average, pay $19,160 per year.
 During the most recent year for which we have data, 52 people received their master's degree in biomedical science from LMU.
-Of these students, 58% were women and 54% were members of underrepresented racial-ethnic groups.
-Data shows that LMU graduates that hold this degree go on to make a median salary of $45,974.
+About 56% of this group were women, and 48% were students from an underrepresented racial-ethnic group.

 #10